 Multicentre study conducted through academic and NHS clinical trials sites.

 9.1.2 Trial duration

-Total duration of each participant will be 12 months from the administration of the first vaccine dose.
-The total trial period will be approximately 1 year, 6 months
+Total duration of each participant in the primary phase of Stage 1 will be 12 months from the administration of the first vaccine dose.
+The total duration of each participant in the External Vaccine